top of page

 Time: In Feng Shui, timing is everything.
 Certain days are deemed inauspicious for burials, while others are chosen for their positive energy flow.

-Symbols: Items associated with death or negative energy are avoided during mourning.
+Symbols: During mourning, items associated with death or negative energy are avoided.
 This includes certain plants, images, or words that might sound like 'death' in Chinese.

 Conclusion:

-Feng Shui's principles, when applied to death, offer a structured approach to navigating one of life's most challenging experiences.
-It emphasises respect, balance, and the interconnectedness of life and death.
-Through understanding Feng Shui, one can find solace, guidance, and a way to honour the departed in the most harmonious manner possible.
+When applied to death, Feng Shui's principles offer a structured approach to navigating one of life's most challenging experiences.
+It emphasizes respect, balance, and the interconnectedness of life and death.
+Understanding Feng Shui can help one find solace, guidance, and a way to honour the departed in the most harmonious manner possible, providing a comforting and guiding hand in a difficult time.

 bottom of page